Page Template

 “Not tonight, Saban.”

 “I’m leaving.”
-Niko pushed past him only to be face head on by the one person he had intended to avoid.
+Niko pushed past him only to be faced head-on with the one person he’d intended to avoid.

 Saban whirled around, squealing in delight, “Dove!
 So glad you’ve decided to join the party.
 Let me introduce you to my friend.”
-He stepped aside and chirped, hands flailing in introduction.
+He stepped aside, hands flailing in introduction.
 “Niko, Dove.
 Dove, Niko.”

 Niko felt uncomfortable.
-He hadn’t expected meeting her so soon and something like a grunt escaped his lips in acknowledgement.
+He hadn’t expected meeting her so soon, his lips stretched into a frown.

 “My, aren’t we friendly.”
 Dove gave him a sarcastic smile.

-Dove couldn’t believe she was talking to the stranger, let alone forcing her company on him.
-If Saban hadn’t mentioned he knew Niko she never would have had the nerve to speak to him.
+Dove couldn’t believe she was talking to Mr. Hotness, let alone forcing her company on him.
+If Saban hadn’t mentioned he knew Niko, she’d never muster the nerve to speak to him.

 How could she not find the man attractive?
 Niko was fresh blood in this joint.
-She had seen newbies come and go, but had easily picked him out of the crowd on that first night.
+She’d seen newbies come and go, but had easily picked him out of the crowd on that first night.
 Who could miss the full on badass black ensemble and attitude to match?
-A Chow Yun Fat fantasy come to life.
+A sexy, young Chow Yun Fat fantasy come to life.

-Saban had called him Niko and the name appeared to be as interesting as the man.
-However, he apparently lacked social skills, but she could easily gawk at him all day without him saying a word.
+Saban had called him Niko, an interesting name that matched the man.
+However, he apparently lacked social skills.
+Who cares when he looked like…that!
+She could easily gawk at him all day without him saying a word.
 In fact, that seemed to be the routine from the beginning.

 There was something to be said about dark and brooding strangers, they were a kind of trouble she didn’t need.
 Yet, she couldn’t help wanting to satiate the curiosity.
 Even now.

 Niko motioned his head for her to take the seat across from him.
-His reserved nature should have put her off but there was a dark magnetism surrounding him that hooked her.
+His reserved nature should have put her off but there was a dark magnetism surrounding him that lured her in.

 She sat down, crossing her legs in a comfortable position before addressing him.